-Reagents and Cell Culture.
-E_2 was purchased from Sigma-Aldrich (St. Louis, MO).
+Reagents and cell culture- $17\beta$ -estradiol (E2) was purchased from Sigma-Aldrich (St. Louis, MO).
 Endoxifen was purchased from Santa Cruz Biotechnology (Dallas, TX).
-Z2OHTPE, 3OHTPE, and BPTPE (Fig. 1) were synthesized and structures characterized at the Fox Chase Cancer Center Organic Synthesis Facility, Philadelphia, PA, as previously described (Maximov et al., 2010).
-All compounds were dissolved in ethanol and were stored at $-20^{\circ}\mathrm{C}$ and protected from light.
-MCF-7:5C cells were maintained in phenol-red-free RPMI 1640 supplemented with 10% charcoal stripped fetal serum, 2 mM glutamine, penicillin at 100 U/ml, streptomycin at 100 $\mu \text{g/ml}$, $1\times$ nonessential amino acids, and bovine insulin at 6 ng/ml.
+Trans-isomer of dihydroxytriphenylethylene (Z2OHTPE), trihydroxytripheynylethylene (3OHTPE) and bisphenoltriphenyltheylene (BPTPE) (Fig. 1) were synthesized and structures characterized at the Fox Chase Cancer Center Organic Synthesis Facility, Philadelphia, PA as previously described (Maximov et al., 2010).
+All compounds were dissolved in ethanol and were stored at -20°C and protected from light.
+MCF-7:5C cells were maintained in phenol-red free RPMI 1640 supplemented with 10% charcoal stripped fetal serum, 2mM glutamine, penicillin at 100 units/mL, streptomycin at 100 μg/mL, 1x non-essential amino acids, and bovine insulin at 6 ng/mL.
 Cells were cultured in T75 culture flasks (Thermo Scientific, Pittsburgh, PA) and passaged twice a week at 1:3 ratio.
 All cultures were grown in 5% CO2 at 37°C.

-Cell Proliferation Assays.
-All pharmacological properties of the investigated compounds were evaluated by assessing the cell proliferation of the ER-positive MCF-7:5C cells by measuring the amount of DNA from the cells after treatments.
-Cells were seeded into 24-well plates at a density of 10,000 cells per well for 1-week treatment or 5000 cells per well for a 2-week treatment in MCF-7:5C cells.
-The next day, cells were treated with culture medium containing the test compounds.
+Cell proliferation assays- All pharmacological properties of the investigated compounds were evaluated by assessing the cell proliferation of the ER positive MCF-7:5C cells by measuring the amount of DNA from the cells after treatments.
+Cells were seeded into 24-well plates at a density of 10,000 cells per well for one week treatment or 5,000 cells per well for a two week treatment in MCF-7:5C cells.
+Next day cells were treated with culture medium containing the test compounds.
 The medium was changed every 2 days for the whole duration of the experiment.
 All treatments were performed in triplicate.
-On the last day of the treatments cells were harvested by medium aspiration and washed in ice-cold PBS (Life Technologies, Carlsbad, CA) once and analyzed using the DNA quantification kit (Bio-Rad, Hercules, CA) according to the manufacturer's instructions.
+On the last day of the treatments cells were harvested by medium aspiration and washed in ice cold PBS (Life Technologies, Carlsbad, CA) once and analyzed using the DNA quantification kit (Bio-Rad, Hercules, CA) according to the manufacturer's instructions.
 Samples were quantitated on a Synergy H1 plate reader (BioTek Instruments Inc., Winooski, VT) in black wall 96-well plates (Nalge Nunc International, Rochester, NY).
-All growth assays were performed in triplicate, the results represent the average of all replicates, and the error bars represent the S.D. in each treatment.
-Key differences are described in the Results section with 95% confidence intervals (CIs).
+All growth assays were performed in triplicate, the results represent the average of all replicates, and the error bars represent the standard deviation in each treatment.
+Key differences are described in the Results section with 95% confidence intervals (95% CI).